-This past summer was our second opportunity to work with our new service partner, Kuranda Envirocare, and we had an incredible experience getting our hands dirty in the rainforest.
+This past summer was our second opportunity to work with our new service partner, Kuranda Envirocare, and we had an incredible experience getting our hands dirty doing conservation abroad in the Australian rainforest.
 Working with Kuranda Envirocare was a great chance for our group to get to know not only the landscape of tropical north Queensland but also to know the community working daily to protect the rainforest.

 Our small, 8 person crew assembled each morning to assist our leader, Kathy, with tasks ranging from cleaning, organizing, and pruning seedling trees in the nursery to removing invasive weeds and replanting endemic tree species in damaged sections of rainforest.
 After working for a few hours each morning, we would stop for tea and biscuits, as is customary in Australia.
 As we sat and ate homemade passion fruit jam on scones baked by local volunteers, it was easy to understand why the community has come to love Envirocare.